AdobeDocs/pdfservices-api-documentation/src/pages/overview/pdf-embed-api/howtodata.md

 ## Control analytics collection

-If your website is already integrated with analytics tools, such as, Adobe Analytics or Google Analytics, then you can collect PDF analytics with few additional setup steps.
+If your website is already integrated with analytics tools such as Adobe Analytics or Google Analytics, then you can collect PDF analytics with few additional setup steps.
 To know more about the setup steps, see the sections [Adobe Analytics](./howtodata.md#adobe-analytics) and [Google Analytics](./howtodata.md#google-analytics).